chandras10/searchkit-starter-app/README.md

 ![AWS EBS Changed](images/aws-ebs-changed.jpg)

 ## Configure security group
 AWS Cloud9 restricts inbound access to the IP addresses it uses to connect to the instance.
-In addition, we will need to allow traffic on `19000` and `19001`, both of which are used by Expo.
-The Expo server runs on port `19000` while the npm package manager is exposed on `19001`.
+In addition, we will need to allow traffic on `8080` which is used by Expo.
 Refer to the [Expo docs](https://docs.expo.io/versions/v29.0.0/guides/how-expo-works.html) to learn more.

 1. Go back to the tab where you have the EC2 instances.